NIT-Administrative-Systems/DataHub-Docs/producers/checklist.md

 Next, provide the following to the DataHub admins:

 - **SQL query**
-  - Please do not include newline characters, and escape any double quotes with a backslash
+  - Remove newline characters and escape any double quotes with a backslash
 - **Configure as large query?
 (Yes or No)**
 :::details What is a "Large" query in DataHub?
 The AWS/Apigee services we use limit the response body size to **6MB** and impose a hard time limit on returning results.